-- IN 24/01 Expectations for monopoly company annual performance reporting 2023/2024. - RAG 1.09 Principles and guidelines for regulatory reporting under the new 'UK GAAP' regime. - RAG 2.09 Guideline for the classification of costs across the price controls. - RAG 3.14 Guideline for the format and disclosures for the annual performance report. - RAG 4.12 Guideline for the table definitions for the annual performance report (inclusive of appendices). - RAG 5.07 Guideline for transfer pricing in the water sewerage sectors.
+- Information Notice (IN) 20/08 Regulatory accounting guidelines 2020/2021 and IN 21/01 Expectations for monopoly company annual performance reporting 2020/2021. - Ofwat's 'Changes to the 2020-21 regulatory accounting guidelines since IN 20/08 2020/2021 Annual Performance Report tables'. - RAG 1.09 Principles and guidelines for regulatory reporting under the new 'UK GAAP' regime. - RAG 2.08 Guideline for the classification of costs across the price controls. - RAG 3.12 Guideline for the format and disclosures for the annual performance report. - RAG 4.09 Guideline for the table definitions for the annual performance report (inclusive of appendices). - RAG 5.07 Guideline for transfer pricing.

-Within RAG 2.09, Ofwat has set out cost allocation principles that should underpin the attribution and allocation of costs within the APR.
+Within RAG 2.08, Ofwat has set out cost allocation principles that should underpin the attribution and allocation of costs within the APR.
 Detailed below are the principles applied, together with Yorkshire Water's response on the approach.
 The Ofwat principles are shown in blue on the following pages.